 A 2023 study published in Frontiers in Physiology6 sought to finally make heads or tails of the conflicting data, ultimately determining that “subjective sensations seemed to recover immediately [following cold water immersion], as did objective biochemical markers such as [creatine kinase] and lactate.”

-These results indicate that, after a workout, a cold plunge might be just the thing to reduce muscle soreness and start the process of muscle recovery.
+These results indicate that, post-workout, a cold plunge might be just the thing to reduce muscle soreness and start the process of muscle recovery.
+As of 2025, however, research7 is still resulting in tepid evidence of improved recovery after physical activity.

 RELATED: Cold Plunge Before or After Workout?